 Ask yourself, “Is there anything I am doing today that, if I could do it all over, I would never have started to do?”
 It’s easy to fall into a rut of doing counterproductive tasks just because you’ve already been doing them for a long time.

-If your current situation stresses you, pick this idea as a place to start.
-Tasks that were once a good idea might not be necessary now that you have more experience.
+If your current situation is stressing you, consider this idea as a starting point.
+Tasks that were once a good idea may no longer be necessary now that you have more experience.
 How do I drop the tasks that no longer serve my business?
 Be courageous and move fast.

 Adopt a productivity mentality.
 You must have the drive to get results.
 As the great Jerry Seinfeld once said, “Don’t break the chain.”
 Every day you complete your most important task, cross that day off on the calendar.
-If you keep up the momentum, you’ll eventually have a chain of days on the schedule to show your progress.
+If you maintain the momentum, you’ll eventually have a chain of consecutive days on the schedule to showcase your progress.

 The average person wastes 50% of their workday.
 Don’t spend your time on low-value, low-return tasks.
 Ask yourself: Is what I am doing now moving towards my biggest goal, or is it just a distraction?

-Remember that it takes an average of 17 minutes to get back on task after being distracted.
+Remember that it takes an average of 17 minutes to return to task after being distracted.
 Improve your productivity by blocking social media and text messages that you’ll be tempted to check, putting your phone on silent, and getting your most important tasks done before you take a break.

-Let your associates know your new schedule and tell them that replies must wait for your designated email times.
-You might need to work out a system for emergencies, but sometimes even urgent messages can wait a few hours for a response.
+Please inform your associates of your new schedule and let them know that replies should be sent during your designated email times.
+You may need to establish a system for emergencies, but even urgent messages can sometimes wait a few hours for a response.
 You’ll notice that this change alone can work wonders to improve your productivity.

 Plan out your day the evening before.
-Allow 90 minutes of uninterrupted time first thing in the morning so you can complete your most important task of the day.
+Allow 90 minutes of uninterrupted time first thing in the morning to complete your most important task of the day.
 Work straight through until you’ve finished the task at hand.

 Mr. Tracy wrote a book on this subject called Eat That Frog.
 The premise is that by immediately tackling your most significant challenge of the day, you’ll improve your productivity and have the motivation to address the rest of your to-do list.